Mexico's Grupo Bimbo to buy Saputo's Canadian bakery

 The business includes one manufacturing facility in the Canadian province of Quebec, where it mostly makes snack cakes.
 Saputo’s main business is dairy.

-In February, Grupo Bimbo agreed to buy Canada Bread from Maple Leaf Foods for C$1.83 billion.
-The other dominant Canadian baker is George Weston Ltd, parent of the Loblaw Cos Ltd grocery chain.
+In February, Grupo Bimbo agreed to buy Canada Bread from Maple Leaf Foods (MFI.TO) for C$1.83 billion.
+The other dominant Canadian baker is George Weston Ltd (WN.TO), parent of the Loblaw Cos Ltd (L.TO) grocery chain.

 Bimbo said it expects its new acquisition to generate annual sales of more than C$130 million ($111.87 million) and that it expects to close the deal by the first quarter of 2015.
 The division earned C$139 million in revenue in fiscal 2014, representing less than 2 percent of Saputo’s consolidated revenues.